saumya2thetatechnolabs/Network-Interceptor/README.md

     this.unRegisterSensorListener()
 }
 ```

-Must add an OkHttpClient as below in Retrofit Builder.
+---
+### With Retrofit

+To trace the network call for logging, add `NetworkInterceptor(context)` as below.
+> Make sure that you have configured retrofit and gson
+>
-(Context is required to get the database instance when the network call is fired.)
+>Context is required to get access database when the network call is traced

 ```kotlin
 client(OkHttpClient.Builder().apply {